Union Island

 Union Island is part of the nation of Saint Vincent and the Grenadines.
 It has a surface of 9 km² and lies about 200 km west-southwest of Barbados within view of the islands of Carriacou and the mainland of Grenada, which lies directly south.

 Clifton and Ashton are the two principal towns.
 The island is home to just under 3,000 residents.
 The official language is English; however, French and German are spoken by some merchants in Clifton as well.

 The island has an airport, Union Island Airport, with domestic flights to Saint Vincent and some of the Grenadines, as well as international flights to Barbados, Carriacou, Grenada and Martinique.

+In July 2024, it was devastated by Hurricane Beryl, an extremely powerful hurricane, leaving majority of the island’s residents homeless and most of its infrastructure in ruins.

 Geography

 Due to its volcanic silhouette, it is also called the Tahiti of the West Indies.
 The island is approximately 3 mi long and 1 mi wide.
 Surrounding islands are Tobago Cays, Mayreau, Palm Island, and Petit Saint Vincent.
 The highest peak is Mount Taboi, which is 999 ft above sea level.

 Union Island has a semi-arid climate.
 Its hills are not high enough to produce the rainfall that transforms Grenada's northern coastal areas into rainforests.
 During the dry season (December to June), the only source of water on the island is the water stored during the rainy season (June to December).